 To You, O LORD, I lift up my soul.
 (Psalm 25:1 from the Introit for Advent 1)

 In the Name + of Jesus.
 Amen.
 If you are reading this, the Lord hasn't returned just yet.
 In that case, we'll start all over again.
 We'll join the Old Testament saints in awaiting His first coming as we turn to the season of Advent and prepare for our Lord's coming in the flesh at Christmas.
-Advent takes us from the coming of our Lord in glory back to His coming at Christmas and we begin again marking our time by the events of Jesus' life and the Church Year starts over.
+Advent takes us from the coming of our Lord in glory back to His coming at Christmas and we begin again marking our time by the events of Jesus' life as the church year starts over.

 So our "new year" begins with these words: "To you I lift up my soul."
 From here, down in the depths of a world filled with sin, we lift up our hearts in hope to Jesus who is the fulfillment of the all of God's promises given to His Old Testament people.

 As Advent begins again, we celebrate our Lord's coming.
-His coming in the flesh.
-His coming to us now from font, pulpit and altar.
+His coming in the flesh and also His coming to us now from font, pulpit and altar.
 His coming again in glory.
 Since He is coming, to Him we lift up our hearts.
-In the Name of Jesus.
+In the Name + of Jesus.
 Amen.